|Jon Farris, Chair

 |Lori Capouch, Secretary/Treasurer

 Lori Capouch, DA Secretary/Treasurer, is the director of the Rural Electric and Telecommunications Development Center, a cooperative development center supported by North Dakota’s electric and telecommunications cooperatives.
 The cooperative development center leads rural people through the grassroots development process, empowering them to create the businesses they desire in their communities.
 Her work includes providing technical assistance for emerging and expanding rural businesses across the state of North Dakota, with a focus on serving low-income areas and reservations within the state.
-Capouch also provides administrative services to the Rural Development Finance Corporation and to the State Board of Agricultural Research and Education for the Agricultural Research Fund, a grant program for commodity-based research.
-She is on the board of directors for the North Dakota Consensus Council.
-Prior to working for the Center, she served as executive director of the ND Agricultural Products Utilization Commission, a state agency that administers a grant program focusing on the high-risk stage of the development process.
-Capouch holds a BS in business management from the University of Mary, Bismarck, North Dakota.
+In addition, Capouch is executive director to the Rural Development Finance Corporation, a nonprofit development corporation, and provides administrative services to the North Dakota Rural Electric Foundation where the focus is currently charitable rural development including food access, childcare and home care.
+Capouch serves on the board of directors for the North Dakota Consensus Council.
+She holds a BS in business management from the University of Mary, Bismarck, North Dakota.
 She is a certified economic development finance professional by the National Development Council.
 Capouch was a 2018 Fellow for the Business Alliance for Local Living Economies or BALLE, now known as Common Future.

 Paula Anderson is the Board Secretary/Treasurer of Consolidated Telecommunications of Dickinson, ND.
 She was elected to the board in 2009 and has received the Director Core Curriculum Certification through NTCA, the Rural Broadband Association.
 Paula started her accounting education at Dickinson State College and has worked as a bookkeeper in several local businesses & for the family farm.
 Paula and her husband of 40 years, Larry, live on a farm near Regent, farming with their son.
 They raise wheat, canola, corn, sunflowers, and soybeans.
 They are parents of 4 grown children and 3 grandchildren, all who reside in North Dakota.
 She is a graduate of NDSU’s Rural Leadership North Dakota Class VIII.
 As a Community Development project, Paula spearheaded the Cannonball Trail, obtaining grant dollars through the Industrial Commission’s Outdoor Heritage Foundation, and raising local donations and city contributions for this outdoor scenic trail along the Cannonball River in her hometown of Mott.
 Paula currently serves on the RDFC board providing assistance to leverage project financing to communities under 15,000 for local development groups and essential public services.
 She has been on the Hettinger County Historical Society board the past 15 years where they have completed several building renovation projects for the local museum.
 She serves on her township board and the Mott Visionary Committee.
 Having a passion and a heart for economic development, Paula is always eager to learn new things.
 She chooses to participate in rural development because she believes that it is important to maintain quality of life in rural America and to give back to the community.